Home Exercise Encyclopedia Wide Push-Up Exercise

 Step-by-Step Guide to Performing Wide Push-Ups

-1. Starting Position: Begin in a standard push-up position but place your hands wider than shoulder-width apart.
+1. Starting Position: Begin in a standard push-up position, but place your hands slightly wider than shoulder-width apart to emphasize chest engagement.

-2. Body Alignment: Keep your body in a straight line from head to heels.
-Engage your core and glutes.
+2. Body Alignment: Keep your body in a straight, solid line from head to heels.
+Engage your core, tighten your glutes, and keep your neck neutral.

-3. Lower Your Body: Inhale as you slowly bend your elbows, lowering your chest toward the floor.
+3. Lower Your Body: Inhale deeply as you slowly bend your elbows, lowering your chest toward the floor in a controlled motion.

-4. Pause at the Bottom: Keep your elbows angled outwards and maintain control.
+4. Pause at the Bottom: Briefly hold when your chest is just above the ground.
+Keep your elbows angled slightly outward and maintain full control of your movement.

-5. Push Back Up: Exhale as you push through your palms to return to the starting position.
+5. Push Back Up: Exhale forcefully as you push through your palms, extending your arms to return to the starting position without locking your elbows.

 Variations to Try

-• Incline Wide Push-Ups: Place your hands on a bench or box to reduce intensity—great for beginners.
+• Incline Wide Push-Ups: Place your hands on a sturdy bench or box to reduce the intensity and improve control—perfect for beginners developing upper-body strength.

-• Decline Wide Push-Ups: Elevate your feet to increase difficulty and target upper chest more.
+• Decline Wide Push-Ups: Elevate your feet on a step or platform to increase resistance and place more emphasis on the upper chest and shoulders.

-• Explosive Wide Push-Ups: Add a clap or a slight hop between reps to build explosive power.
+• Explosive Wide Push-Ups: Add a clap or small hop between each rep to boost power, speed, and fast-twitch muscle activation.

-• Slow Tempo Push-Ups: Lower slowly (3–5 seconds) to increase time under tension and muscle engagement.
+• Slow Tempo Push-Ups: Lower your body slowly for 3–5 seconds to maximize time under tension, improve endurance, and increase overall muscle engagement.

 Tips and Recommendations